 SCRCOG staff will continue to work with CTDOT, member municipalities and other regional entities to advance safety programs and activities in the region.
 SCRCOG will participate in the implementation of CTDOT's Strategic Highway Safety Plan and incorporate its recommendations into regional plans and activities.
 SCRCOG has partnered with CTDOT as an urban model in the development of a regional transportation safety plan.
-Adoption by SCRCOG is anticipated in FY 20.
-This will begin the five year cycle for updating the plan.
+Difficulties with the emphasis of the plan have resulted in the plan remaining a draft.
+SCRCOG looks to CTDOT for input to address the concerns.
+After potential adoption, SCRCOG will consult with CTDOT on updates.